blueye51/dot-com-retail/README.md

 4. Paste it into `.env` as `RESEND_API_KEY`.

 > **Note:** On the free tier, Resend can only send emails to the account owner's email address.
 Use that same email for `ADMIN_SEED_EMAIL` and when registering in the app.
->
-> **Note:** The admin account has 2FA forced on.
-If you want to test the app as a regular user without 2FA, register with a different email than the one set in `ADMIN_SEED_EMAIL`.

 #### Google OAuth2